cheshire137/gen-svgo-pattern/README.md

   -name string
     	Name of Go type (default "MyPattern")
   -out string
-    	Path where the Go code should be written, e.g., ~/my-go-project/pkg/patterns/my-pattern.go -pkg string
+    	Directory where the Go code should be written, e.g., ~/my-go-project/pkg/patterns/ -pkg string
     	Name of Go package for new type (default "patterns") -tab string